robb-j/github-org-backup/README.md

 > permission to do that and also permission to read the repo.

-Next, each repository is cloned into the `repos` folder, where a new remote is added using the `target.template` value, where `{repo}` is replaced with the name of the repo in GitHub.
+Next, each repository is cloned into the `repos` folder, where a new remote is added using the `target.remoteTemplate` value, where `{repo}` is replaced with the name of the repo in GitHub.

 Finally, the repo is pushed to the new remote.
 The idea is you can encode the username/password in that template, like `https://user:password@example.com`.